inmanta/inmanta-core/docs/dashboard/dashboard.rst

 The Parameters View
 -------------------

-The parameter overview gives a list of parameters, pieces of information that are not part of the desired state model.
+The parameter overview gives a list of parameters.
+Parameters are part of the model, but their value may or may not be known at compile time.
+For example, the IP Address of Virtual machine that is created by the model.

 .. figure:: /dashboard/images/img_13.png
    :width: 100%